 - You’ll never walk into a reel repair shop and find someone who won’t work on Abu Garcia Ambassadeur fishing reels.

-There’s very few pieces of fishing equipment that I’m this passionate about.
+There are very few pieces of fishing equipment that I’m this passionate about.
 I’ve had nothing but incredible results from these reels over the years and they’ve never disappointed me.

-The bottom line is you can run to your local retail store and buy a couple of “knock off” fishing reels that look like an Abu Garcia Ambassadeur and you’ll spend $40 to $50 per reel.
+The bottom line is you can run to your local retail store and buy a couple of “knock-off” fishing reels that look like an Abu Garcia Ambassadeur and you’ll spend $40 to $50 per reel.
 Once you use them for a while they’ll break.